DDMJOHNM/dusk/content/about.md

 Nosferatu was also included on the US compilation UnObscured Comp Vol 2 2020 along side bands like Altar De Fey Shadow Assembly and Ashes Fallen.

 After a long hiatus due to a re-imagining of this project the body of our new album "Guardians of the Night" is complete.
-While I can't commit to a release date as of writing this, what I can promise in the near future is the release of the first single "Lonely Black Hearts" and also return to the stage.
+While I can't commit to a release date as of writing this, what I can promise in the near future is the release of the first single "Lonely Black Hearts" and also a return to the stage.

 **Press**